What is browser hijacking?

 If your browser gets hijacked, you'll most certainly face the following issues:

 - Your browser starts using a different search engine.
-It acts poorly for the correct purpose, providing you with many unwanted links instead of finding relevant results.
+It acts poorly for the correct purpose, providing many unwanted links instead of finding relevant results.
 Sometimes, as you attempt to set your previous search engine (e.g., Google), the browser goes on using an alien one.

 - Pop-ups are the browser hijackers' trump card.
 Advertisements appear all over the field of view.
 You follow a link, and alongside the page, you want to see one or several advertising banners pop up, blocking the elements of the desired website.